oreotikii/bambuddy/README.md

 #### How Syncing Works

-Bambusy matches AMS spools to Spoolman spools using the **tray UUID** - a unique 32-character identifier that Bambu Lab assigns to each original spool.
+Bambuddy matches AMS spools to Spoolman spools using the **tray UUID** - a unique 32-character identifier that Bambu Lab assigns to each original spool.
 This ensures consistent matching across different printer models.

 **What gets synced:**
 - Remaining filament weight (from AMS sensor)